Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Week 6 Odds, Plays and Insights for October 14, 2021

 - The Eagles have yet to cover the spread this season when underdogs by 7 points or more.

-- Philadelphia's games this year have eclipsed the over/under two times in five opportunities (40%).
+- Philadelphia's games this season have hit the over on two of five set point totals (40%).

-- Philadelphia is 1-1 against the spread and 1-1 overall when the team scores more than 24.4 points.
+- Philadelphia is 1-1 against the spread and 1-1 overall in games when it puts up more than 24.4 points.

-- In games that Philadelphia picks up over 360.2 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Philadelphia amasses over 360.2 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Eagles have turned the ball over four times, four fewer times than the Buccaneers have forced turnovers (8).
+- The Eagles have four giveaways this season, while the Buccaneers have eight takeaways.

 Home and road insights